Martin-Seysen/mmgroup/docs/source/demo_reduction.rst

 ===============================================

-This chapter has been written for a mathmatically-inclinded reader who wants to read an implementation demonstrating the reduction algorithm for the Monster group in :cite:`Seysen22`.
+This chapter has been written for a mathematically-inclined reader who wants to read an implementation demonstrating the reduction algorithm for the Monster group in :cite:`Seysen22`.
 In this section we present a Python implementation of that reduction